deanturpin/shh/index.md

 ## Tasks

+- [ ] Why does Docker/Ubuntu container not display packet types?
+Is it the "any" interface?
 - [ ] Dump markdown summary to `stderr` on exit
 - [ ] Animate unknown IP addresses
 - [ ] Search for the OUI file in common locations, otherwise download it